GlobalNOC/globalnoc-networkmap-panel/README.md

       "links": [
         {
           "endpoints": [
+	     {
-            "A: endpoint1 to endpoint3 input",
+	       "name": "A: endpoint1 to endpoint3 input",
+	       "label": "label for endpoint"
+	     },
+	     {
-            "A: endpoint1 to endpoint3 output"
+	       "name": "A: endpoint1 to endpoint3 output",
+	       "label": "label for endpoint"
+	     }
           ],
           "path": [
             {